2020 Election Memes: The Funniest Political Jabs From Both Sides Of The Aisle

 Throughout the months of presidential campaigns, numerous Twitter users coped with the stress of the upcoming election by sharing funny memes containing political jabs.
 Several citizens from both the Democratic and Republican parties created hilarious jokes that referenced trending news stories and well-known incidents that occurred during political events.
-Both sides also were quick to take jabs at the opposing candidates, bringing up various situations and quotes from their past.
+Both sides were also quick to take jabs at the opposing candidates, bringing up various situations and quotes from the past.

-Some voters expressed their depressed mood for Election Day and felt stressed about the outcome of the presidential race.
+Some voters expressed their depressed mood for Election Day and felt stressed about the outcome of the race.
 Through four different photos of distressed women from television shows, one person created a “mood board” to represent their feelings on November 3.

 election day moodboard pic.twitter.com/rx90Bc0OYt